For information on obtaining permanent residency, please refer to the following chart:

 For further information, please visit Western's Community Legal Services (CLS) or call 519-661-3352.

 In addition to these services, the School of Graduate and Postdoctoral Studies and Research Development Services provides a fund to help cover the costs of applying for permanent residency.
-Once you have paid the application fee, please bring documentation from the Central Intake Office in Sydney, Nova Scotia as well as documentation from the Immigration Regional Program Center in Buffalo, NY with your file number on it to the School of Graduate and Postdoctoral Studies office and we will reimburse you the $550 application fee.
+Once you have paid the application fee, please bring documentation from the Central Intake Office in Sydney, Nova Scotia and from the Regional Processing Office (Ottawa) with your file number on it to the School of Graduate and Postdoctoral Studies office and we will reimburse you the $550 application fee.

 Students who wish to update their residency status with the University must provide proof of this status change to The School of Graduate and Postdoctoral Studies.
 Upon confirming your changed residency status (via Record of Landing, Permanent Resident Card, or or an email that Citizenship and Immigration Canada has sent you which indicates you have received a positive final determination of eligibility for processing), your tuition charges will be reduced to the domestic rate (plus UHIP until OHIP is obtained).
 Please note the deadlines each term to present landing documentation in order to have the current term's tuition rates reduced.